This page is being updated

 • the costs for transport, loading, unloading and insurance as well as other costs up to another destination in the territory of the Union that are known at the time when the liability to pay VAT arises (code 3D)

-• other taxes and charges with the exception of VAT, which are levied by the State or the Union due to the import of goods in connection with customs clearance (code 3B)
+• other taxes and charges, with the exception of VAT, levied by the State or the Union due to import of the goods in connection with customs clearance (code 3B)

 • any taxes and other charges payable outside Finland (code 3C).